realmcu/HoneyGUI/doc/en/GUI-APP/SaaA/JavaScript syntax.md

 seekbar.onPressing(seekbarOnPressing)
 ```
 ### A Seekbar Animation That Increases From 0 to 100%
-* the seekbar will display an animation that continuously progresses from start to finish and then loops back to the start, creating a perpetually moving progress bar.
+* The seekbar will display an animation that continuously progresses from start to finish and then loops back to the start, creating a perpetually moving progress bar.
-* ```seekbar.setAnimate```this function sets the frame animation of the seekbar, and the parameters passed are the frame animation callback and animation duration properties.
+* This function ```seekbar.setAnimate``` sets the frame animation of the seekbar, and the parameters passed are the frame animation callback and animation duration properties.
 * Define an object ```curtainAnimateTiming``` to specify the timing properties for an animation. ```duration``` sets the duration of one cycle of the animation in milliseconds. ```iterations``` is the number of times the animation should repeat, and -1 indicates the animation should repeat indefinitely.
 ```javascript
 var curtainAnimateTiming = {